bokand/URLBarSizing/README.md

 So, how does the URL bar affect the ICB in each browser?

-  + *Chrome* - Chrome uses the viewable area that doesn't include the url bar, if it's showing, to size the ICB.
+  + *Chrome* - ~~Chrome uses the viewable area that doesn't include the url bar, if it's showing, to size the ICB.
   This means that the ICB is made smaller when the URL bar is shown.
-It gets resized at the same time as the resize event is fired, when the user lifts their finger.
+It gets resized at the same time as the resize event is fired, when the user lifts their finger.~~ As of M56, Chrome uses a static ICB that doesn't change in response to the URL bar.
+The size used is the smallest possible,  i.e. the viewable area when the URL bar is fully shown.
   + *Safari* - Uses a static ICB that doesn't change in response to the URL bar.
 The size used is the smallest possible, i.e. the viewable area when the URL bar is fully shown.
   + *Firefox* - Firefox uses the viewable area that doesn't include the url bar, if it's showing, to size the ICB.